Hrish1/ubuntu-dpdk/README.md

     $ sudo apt-get install vagrant

+Before adding the virtual machine, you need to setup networking on the host.
+We will create three separate host-only network adapters to interface with three interfaces in the VM: one that acts as a kernel-bound interface for debugging and two that act as DPDK-bound interfaces.
+These are in addition to the public network interface for the VM that uses NAT, which is always added by default.

+Open a shell, move to the directory where this README file is located and type:

+    $ ./setup_network.sh

 At this stage, you are ready to set up the virtual machine with Intel DPDK.
-Open a shell, move to the directory where this README file is located and type:

     $ vagrant up